Dynamic Analysis and Replanning Tool: Development and introduction

-DARPA funded the MITRE Corporation and Carnegie Mellon University to analyze the feasibility of several intelligent planning systems.
+In the late 1980s, DARPA funded the MITRE Corporation and Carnegie Mellon University to evaluate the feasibility of various intelligent planning systems.

 In November 1989, a demonstration named The Proud Eagle Exercise indicated many inadequacies and bottlenecks within military support systems.

-In July, DART was previewed to the military by BBN Systems and Technologies and the ISX Corporation (now part of Lockheed Martin Advanced Technology Laboratories) in conjunction with the United States Air Force Rome Laboratory.
-It was proposed in November 1990, with the military immediately demanding that a prototype be developed for testing.
-A rapid development cycle allowed for a prototype to be developed in eight weeks, which was introduced in 1991 to the USTRANSCOM at the beginning of Operation Desert Storm during the Gulf War.
+In July 1990, an early version of the Dynamic Analysis and Replanning Tool (DART) was presented to military officials by BBN Systems and Technologies and the ISX Corporation (later integrated into Lockheed Martin Advanced Technology Laboratories), in collaboration with the U.S. Air Force Rome Laboratory.
+The project was formally proposed in November 1990, and the military requested the immediate development of a prototype.
+A rapid development effort produced a working prototype within eight weeks, which was delivered to the United States Transportation Command (USTRANSCOM) at the onset of Operation Desert Storm in 1991 during the Gulf War.

 Impact

-Directly following its launch, DART solved several logistical nightmares, saving the military millions of dollars.
-Military planners were aware of the tremendous obstacles facing moving military assets from bases in Europe to prepared bases in Saudi Arabia, in preparation for Desert Storm.
-DART quickly proved its value by improving upon existing plans of the U.S. military.
-What surprised many observers was DART's ability to adapt plans rapidly in a crisis environment.

-DART's success led to the development of other military planning agents such as:
+DART was introduced to support military logistics planning and was utilized during preparations for Operation Desert Storm.
+It addressed challenges related to the movement of military assets from Europe to Saudi Arabia and was noted for its capacity to adjust plans dynamically under crisis conditions.

+The development and deployment of DART influenced the creation of subsequent military planning systems, including: